apache/ozone/hadoop-hdds/docs/content/design/overwrite-key-only-if-unchanged.md

 If an upgraded server is rolled back, it will still be able to deal with an openKey entry containing overWriteUpdateID, but it will not process it atomically.

+### Scope

+The intention is to first implement this for OBS buckets.
+Then address FSO buckets.

 ## Changes Required

 In order to enable the above steps on Ozone, several small changes are needed.